joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 It never says, "He saw us on our good days and picked us because we were awesome."
 No!
 He saw our helpless estate and proclaimed, "I want that one.
 That is mine.
 That is my child.
 I love them and I want them.
 And I will spare no expense to bring this child to me."

->John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
+>John 3:16 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

->Titus 3:3-7 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
+>Titus 3:3-7 For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
 But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
 He poured out his Spirit on us abundantly through Jesus Christ our Savior so that, having been justified by his grace, we may become heirs with the hope of eternal life.

->Ephesians 2:1-7 (CSB) And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
+>Ephesians 2:1-7 And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
 But God, who is rich in mercy, because of his great love that he had for us, made us alive with Christ even though we were dead in trespasses.
 You are saved by grace!
 He also raised us up with him and seated us with him in the heavens in Christ Jesus, so that in the coming ages he might display the immeasurable riches of his grace through his kindness to us in Christ Jesus.

->Romans 8:31-32 (CSB) What, then, are we to say about these things?
+>Romans 8:31-32 What, then, are we to say about these things?
 If God is for us, who is against us?
 He did not even spare his own Son but gave him up for us all.
 How will he not also with him grant us everything?

 ### Closing